R0CKSAM/SpeechToText-Backend/README.md

-# TexttoSpeech Backend
+# SpeechToText-Backend

-This is the **backend server** for the **TexttoSpeechBackend** application, built with Node.js and Express.
+This is the **backend server** for the **SpeechToText** application, built with Node.js and Express.
 It handles audio file uploads, integrates with Google Cloud's Speech-to-Text API for transcription, and stores results in Supabase.
 Authentication and user management are also powered by Supabase.

 ## Features